postgresml/postgresml/pgml-cms/docs/api/sql-extension/pgml.transform/text-generation.md

 ]]
 ```

 Sampling methods involve selecting the next word or sequence of words at random from the set of possible candidates, weighted by their probabilities according to the language model.
 This can result in more diverse and creative text, as well as avoiding repetitive patterns.
-In its most basic form, sampling means randomly picking the next word $w\_t$ according to its conditional probability distribution: $$w_t \approx P(w_t|w_{1:t-1})$$
+In its most basic form, sampling means randomly picking the next word `$w\_t$` according to its conditional probability distribution: `$$w_t \approx P(w_t|w_{1:t-1})$$`.

-However, the randomness of the sampling method can also result in less coherent or inconsistent text, depending on the quality of the model and the chosen sampling parameters such as temperature, top-k, or top-p.
+However, the randomness of the sampling method can also result in less coherent or inconsistent text, depending on the quality of the model and the chosen sampling parameters such as `temperature`, `top-k`, or `top-p`.
 Therefore, choosing an appropriate sampling method and parameters is crucial for achieving the desired balance between creativity and coherence in generated text.

 You can pass `do_sample = True` in the arguments to use sampling methods.
 It is recommended to alter `temperature` or `top_p` but not both.

 ### _Temperature_

+The `temperature` parameter can fine tune the level of confidence, diversity, and randommness of a model.
+It uses a range from 0 (very conservative output) to infinity (very diverse output) to define how the model should select a certain output based on the output's certainty.
+Higher temperatures should be used when the certainty of the output is low, and lower temperatures should be used when the certainty is very high.
+A `temperature` of 1 is considered a medium setting.

 ```sql
 SELECT pgml.transform(